sripberger/gene-lib/README.md

 - **selectorClass**: Instead of using the selector option, you may specify a custom selector class directly here.
 - **selectorSettings**: Specify options specific to your selection method, as a nested object.
-Check the documentation for your selecor for more info.
+Check the documentation for your selector for more info.
   In the case of tournament selection, you can specify the following:
     - **tournamentSize**: Number of individuals selected for the tournament.
       Defaults to 2, for binary tournament.